microsoft/Reactors/workshop-resources/ai-services/AI_1/computer-vision-translator/explore-app-py.md

         return Image()
 ```

-Down at the bottom of **app.py** you'll notice a function titled `get_image`.
-When working with images in our application we'll need to perform two tasks - obtain a URI to allow us to display the uploaded image in the page, and to send the image to Cognitive Services.
+At the bottom of **app.py**, you'll notice a function titled `get_image`.
+When working with images in our application, we'll need to perform two tasks: 1. obtain a URI to allow us to display the uploaded image in the page and 2. send the image to Azure Cognitive Services.
 To avoid code duplication, we've created a helper function which uses a helper class `Image`.
-The code looks to see if there's a file in `request.files`, which is where Flask gives access to files stored in a form.
+The code checks if there's a file in `request.files`, which is where Flask gives access to files stored in a form.
 If there is, then it creates an `Image` object with the uploaded file.
 Otherwise, it simply uses the default.

 ## Image helper class